mhagenow01/FBFransac/README.md

 we use a random restarts approach where each restart is given a random orientation (drawn from the Haar distribution for SO(3)).

-Finally, to provide a level of robustness to Occlusion that is common particularly when point clouds are constructed from a single image, we implement the occlusion method described in .
-During each ICP iteration only a percentage of the faces are considered selected as the closest faces.
-From experimental tuning, we choose to use 80 percent of the faces, which allows for some Occlusion-handling while not skewing results for non-occluded objects.
+Finally, to provide a level of robustness to Occlusion that is common particularly when point clouds are constructed from a single image, we implement the occlusion method described in [1] .
+During each ICP iteration only a percentage of the closest corresponding face-point combinations are selected.
+From experimental tuning, we choose to use

-Describe the high-level reqts and the gist of ICP.
-Add pseudocode.
+80 percent of the faces, which allows for some Occlusion-handling while not skewing results for non-occluded objects.

 ##### Examples
 We provide a main interface that allows for specification of the point cloud and the meshes.
 It will find mesh instances in the point cloud and display results using Open3D.
 Note: The first time you run for a particular mesh,